-- Run the engine at a fast idle for 10-15 minutes in neutral position while supplying fresh water. - Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" (Part No. LUB-STRRT-12-00) alternately into each carburetor/each intake manifold.
-When properly done, the engine will smoke excessively and almost stall. - 8.
-Remove the flushing attachment and wipe off any excess water. - Install the silencer cover/cap and top cowling.
-Install the propeller.
+- When using the flushing attachment, maintain adequate water pressure so that there is a steady flow of water from the cooling water pilot hole. - If the overheat warning device is activated, turn the engine off, and consult your Yamaha dealer. - Run the engine at a fast idle for a few minutes in neutral position while supplying fresh water. - Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" (Part No. LUB-STRRT-12-00) alternately into the intake silencer or the fogging hole of the silencer cover, if equipped.
+When properly done, the engine will smoke excessively and almost stall.

+- 8. Remove the flushing attachment and wipe off any excess water. - 9.
+Install the top cowling and propeller. - 10.
+Drain the cooling water completely out of the motor.
+Clean the body thoroughly.